ddesilva/another-redux-manager/README.md

 # Another Redux Helper
-An attempt to redux boilerplate for redux whilst still keeping quite granular control over actions and reducers.
+An attempt to reducee boilerplate for redux whilst still keeping granular control over actions and reducers.

 Install
 ```